Hero image desktop Hero image mobile

 Improving animal wellbeing during husbandry procedures

-The Australian red meat industry continues to make progress in refining, or replacing, a number of animal husbandry procedures to create better animal welfare outcomes.
+The Australian red meat industry is working to reduce, refine and replace harmful animal husbandary practices to create better animal welfare outcomes.

 Animal husbandry is the science of looking after and breeding farm animals, and covers a wide range of activities related to animal care, health and hygiene.